kzingler/kzingler.github.io/about.md

 techniques testing on various bacterial cell lines.

-My professional aspiration is to attend graduate school in Medicinal Microbiology in the hopes of using my broad background of knowledge to help the world deal with the largest threat to health in the modern world, superbugs.
+My professional aspiration is to attend graduate school in Medicinal Microbiology.
+I hope to to play a role in dealing with the largest threat to health in the modern world, superbugs.